Dental Quality Assurance Using Plan, Do, Study, Act (PDSA), Part 1

 - Draw lines off the spine for each factor that is contributing to the problem, and label it.

-- This can be people involved with the problem, systems, equipment, materials, external forces, etc. In the example I provided I only listed three – bonding process, restorative material, and tooth prep.
-There are others I am sure you can think of.
+- This can include people involved with the problem, systems, equipment, materials, external forces, etc. In the example I provided, I only listed three: the bonding process, restorative material, and tooth prep.
+I am sure you can think of others.

 - Try to draw out as many factors contributing to the problem as possible.

-- For every factor you listed, write out all the possible causes you can think of for why you are unable to consistently bond veneer restorations.
-I listed two or three on the example, but you may have more depending on how deep a dive you do.
+- For every factor you listed, could you write out all the possible causes for why you cannot consistently bond veneer restorations?
+I listed two or three in the example, but you may have more, depending on how deep you dive.

-- Now sit back and analyze what you have documented.
+- Now you can sit back and analyze what you have documented.
 Depending on the complexity of the issue/problem, you can now dig even further.
-You may need to contact outside vendors, your lab, patients, etc. Sometimes doing a survey with your peers to see what works in their practice is helpful.
+You may need to contact outside vendors, your lab, patients, etc. Sometimes, surveying with your peers to see what works in their practice is helpful.

 Establish a Plan